ewgf-gg/ewgfgg-backend/README.md

 ## Current Progress
 * **
+* **11/05/2024:** Added support for region and areas for statistics aggregation, added region, area, and language as part of battle and player models.
+Added class that manages configuration for virtual threads.
+Deleted Custom row mapper class (will return to this in the future) Added status checking for responses from API.
+Switched from field to constructor injection in RabbitService, APIService, and StatisticService classes.
+Started work on adding region and area for statistics aggregation.

 * **10/19/2024:** REST API endpoints have been created and are functioning perfectly!
 Average response times seem to be anywhere between 50-100ms which is amazing.
 Can't wait to see what it's like when everything is deployed.